Hebridean Emigration Resources

 The Nicolson Institute, Stornoway: Records held by Tasglann nan Eilean

 The annual magazines of the Nicolson Institute (the local secondary school in Stornoway) are a useful source for finding out about the varied careers pursued by island emigrants.
 The Magazine started around 1914.
 The ‘Jottings’ and ‘Obituary’ columns contain information about former pupils who had emigrated overseas.
 The 1936 edition contains an interesting account of educational Film Shows attended by pupils.
 These were supplemented by speakers from overseas.
-These illustrated to pupils the range of careers available overseas, or about life abroad.
+These illustrated to pupils the range of careers available overseas, or about life abroad, to encourage pupils to consider emigrating.
 Visit this page for more information.

 Family History Guide

-Tasglann nan Eilean have produced a useful Family History Guide which contains genealogical sources.
+Tasglann nan Eilean have produced a useful Family History Guide which pulls together information on a whole host of genealogical sources.

 Canada